codegeny/jakartron/README.md

 TODO

-This module depends on Resteasy.
+This module depends on RESTEasy.

 ### Validation

 TODO

 This module depends on Hibernate Validator.

+### JSF

+TODO

+This module depends on the JSF Reference Implementation.